xavierbox/InteractiveChartWinforms/README.md

 # Interactive Chart for Winforms
 Work on progress...

-This project is a dll that allows to add Zoomin, Panning and Editing to winforms charts with one sinle line of code
+This project is a dll that allows to add Zooming, Panning and Editing to winforms charts with one sinle line of code

  <pre>
 <code>